NicolasBrg/TweeterUnfollow/README.md

 ```

 ## UnFollow Function
-UnFollow function will detect the button to confirm the unfollow and click on him.
+UnFollow function will detect the button to confirm the unfollow and click on it.

 ```JavaScript
 function unfollow(){